-Perhaps the most widely grown of all Iris are the Bearded Iris, you can find many cultivars for sale including tall, medium and dwarf bearded iris.
-We also have species, although it is the cultivars offered by specialist Iris Nurseries that are most sought after.
+Perhaps the most widely grown of all Iris are the Bearded Iris, you can find many cultivars for sale including tall, medium and dwarf varieties.
+We also have species, although it is the cultivars offered by specialist Nurseries that are most sought after.

 Popular both as garden plants and cut flowers, the flowers are described using terms such as falls, standards and beard.

 - The standards are the three upper petals, they rise upwards.

 - The falls are the three that drop down.

 - The beard is the distinguishing feature that sits on the fall.
 A fuzzy strip that give the plant its name.
 You can see the beard on the yellow flower pictured right.